 L’Opera is one of the hippest late night bars in the St. Tropez Port.
 When it gets dark this place turns into one of the most fun places to be in St. Tropez, with flame throwers, exotic dancers, violin players and much more to entertain guests.
 Resident DJs spin the beats late into the night.

 This could easily be the most famous club in all of France!
 Countless celebrities and the French Riviera elite come here to enjoy the extremely good music and the luxurious selection of diverse drinks on offer.
 And the spectacular décor doesn’t hurt either.
-For those wanting glitz, glamour, and a celebrity-filled venue, Les Caves Du Roy won’t come up short.
+For those wanting a venue teeming with glitz and glamor, Les Caves Du Roy won’t come up short.

 Tsar Folies lounge bar welcomes guests in a warm and festive atmosphere.
 The club is decorated with neon and LED lights giving the space a cool vibe.
-Couple that with great music and out-of-this-world cocktails and guests have a pretty sweet spot to party in St. Tropez.
+Couple that with great music and out-of-this-world cocktails and you have a pretty sweet spot to party.
 The venue is a popular spot for the younger set between the ages of 18-25.
 Tunes are a combination of EDM, House and Techno and feature local DJs who really know how to fire up the crowd.

 White 1921 is the former Maison Blanche Champagne Bar.
 The bar is located in the boutique hotel with the same name.
 White 1921 is a familiar site with its mansion-like appearance that was once a private residence.
 The main bar is located along a large terrace in front of the main chateau-style residence.
 An all-white silhouette features a series of double-seat sofas and club chairs.
 The bar is covered and heated on cooler evenings, and features posh champagnes by the bottle poured by a dashing group of bartenders who look as though they came off a Paris runway.

 No matter when visitors descend upon St. Tropez, there is always some event taking place.
-These eight offer something for everyone’s taste:
+These eight offer something for everyone’s tastes:

 This annual festival of all things to do with chestnuts takes place in October in the chestnut capital of the world, the Var village of Collobrières.
 Thousands of visitors hit the area to taste-test chestnuts in every shape and form: roasted, preserves, pastes, cakes, pies and for the true connoisseur, marron glacé.
 The festival offers other delights including anchoïade, merguez (North-African sausages), or patés, all to be washed down with the new wines of the year.